• Skip to primary navigation

 How Long Does This Salad Last In The Fridge?

-If using for meal prep simply divide among 4-5 containers, store in the fridge, and enjoy throughout the week.
+If using for meal prep simply divide among 4-5 airtight containers, store in the fridge, and enjoy throughout the week.

 Can It Be Frozen?